 Plouffe would not say whether he agreed with Wasserman Schultz that the Romney campaign was playing the race card, saying, "As to their motivations, I'll leave that to them."

 "They'll have to answer what they're trying to do," Plouffe said.
 "I think they are trying to suggest somehow that we're trying to give a bunch of handouts to people, which is just not true."

 While defending the president, Plouffe notably refused to say whether Americans are better off than they were four years ago, even after I pressed him multiple times on the issue.
-He did say we have “made a lot of progress from the depths of recession” but “have a lot more work to do.”
+He did say we have "clearly improved from the depths of the recession. "